BND Hamburger Icon

 Before you can get started with IVR, you’ll need a cloud-based business phone system or a business phone number.
 In many cases, if you choose a VoIP system instead of a landline, you’ll get immediate access to IVR tools.

 A big part of getting started with IVR is choosing the right business phone system.
-This means deciding whether you want a landline, VoIP or virtual phone, and whether you prefer onsite or cloud-based hosting.
-Then, consider your budget, your potential for business growth, your internet signal’s strength, and your staff’s capacity to maintain an onsite system.
+This means deciding whether you want a landline, VoIP or virtual phone and whether you prefer onsite or cloud-based hosting.
+Then, consider your budget, your potential for business growth in the future and your internet signal’s strength.
 Confirm that the systems you’re considering include all the features you need along with easy access to customer support.

 Once you’ve selected and purchased a product, you can typically use the platform’s IVR portal to write out text prompts for the IVR to read aloud to customers who call your business.
 For example, you could write, “To speak with a representative, press three now.”
 After that, you’d save your IVR prompts, test them out, and then enable them.
 You may also be able to set fallback actions for when a caller doesn’t choose any of the numbered options.